Become an RBFCU Member

 How do I open my account with RBFCU?

 You can complete your application online if you are 18 or older.
-It typically takes less than 15 minutes to complete and open your new RBFCU savings and/or checking account.
+It typically takes less than 15 minutes.

 To complete the qualification and account opening process, you’ll be required to: